sanjelarun/csi3335-project/README.md

 ### Steps to Update Database

 To update the databse to have the needed extra data in order to run the run the app, as well as to update the database with 2023 player data:
-1. Configure the project's setup by following steps 1-4 in the section above
+1. Set up the project configuration (see the config section)
-2. Run `python Update_Database/UpdateDatabase.py`
+2. Run `UpdateDatabase.py`

 The project should now be fully updated with 2023 data and the info needed to run the app!